 You can start to reduce your watering as the season gets cooler.
 Early on in the season, you could be doing 2 waters a week and by the end of the season, you could be watering once every 7 – 10 days.
 Watering deeply in the early morning will avoid possible fungal issues and keep evaporation to a minimum.
 Watering deeply and infrequently will train the roots to go deeper into the soil and use water more efficiently.

 Support the early season active growth with fertilising.
 Your entry point to fertilising is fertilising once at the start of the season with a slow-release fertiliser.
-Four Seasons by Lawnporn is the perfect start to any season with a micro-prill that will sit deeper in the lawn canopy and a dual controlled slow release of nitrogen and potassium will look after the lawn’s nutrient needs.
-The added benefit of iron in Four Seasons, this will assist with a deeper green.
 As autumn gets cooler, the lawn nutrient needs will change and nitrogen needs will decrease.
 More balanced fertilisers that assist root development are required.
 Launch+ with kelp and phosphorous is ideal for this.

-You have the choice to keep it simple with a slow release fertilise once in the season or more detailed programs which will lead the ultimate result.
-Lawnporn’s Autumn program is out now, free to download, and will be a great help if you are looking at getting the best results.
+You have the choice to keep it simple with a slow-release fertiliser once in the season or more detailed programs which will lead the ultimate result.

-I’ll be upfront and say I am not a fan of oversowing cool season grass types in warm season lawns.
-I’m not saying it is not for you, the results can be stunning, however, realise what you are getting yourself into.
+We’ll be upfront and say we're not a fan of oversowing cool season grass types in warm season lawns.
+We're not saying it is not for you, the results can be stunning, however, realise what you are getting yourself into.
 You will need more water, maintenance and care throughout the cooler season, it requires more fertiliser and it tends to open up more opportunities for weeds and other issues if done badly.
-Don’t get me wrong, it works, but it is more work.
+Don’t get us wrong, it works, but it is more work.
 Sporting ovals are oversown with cool season grasses so the oval doesn’t become a mud pie with the game traffic, but you have a home lawn.
 Does your lifestyle cope with the extra work, water and fertiliser to maintain it?
 Does your situation (traffic/shade/climate) really require an oversow?

 Reduction of pet and traffic management is necessary as growth starts to slow.
 High traffic areas will not repair as quickly as it did during the growing season.
 While the solutions will be individual in the case, bare areas will need to be managed otherwise they will be easy areas for weed germination, which lead to more issues.